The relative frequency between two continuous-state branching processes with immigration and their genealogy: Biological remarks

 \section{Biological remarks}

-By studying the ratio of two general CB processes, we have characterized the evolutionary forces that emerge from the differences in the reproduction mechanisms of two competing species, as follows:
+By studying the relative frequency between two general CB processes, we have characterized the evolutionary forces that emerge from the differences in the reproduction mechanisms of two competing species, as follows:

 \begin{enumerate} \item Selection: Classic selection is visible in the term $s$ of the generator of the dual process, given by \eqref{gendual}, in the form of branching.
 We distinguish three sources of selection coming from the difference of the reproduction mechanisms.
-The first is unsurprising: the difference between the drift terms $b_1-b_2$.
-The second is related to the difference between the diffusion terms and was first observed by Gillespie (see \cite{Gill73, Gill74}), having the form $2z^{-1}(c_1-c_2)$.
+The first is unsurprising: the difference between the drift terms $b^{(2)}-b^{(1)}$.
+The second is related to the difference between the diffusion terms and was first observed by Gillespie (see \cite{Gill73, Gill74}), having the form $2z^{-1}(c^{(2)}-c^{(1)})$.
 The third is new in the literature and comes from the difference of the terms associated with the compensation of the jump measures of the CB processes. \item Frequency-dependent selection: The term $\beta_i$ in \eqref{gendual} corresponds to frequency-dependent selection, and to our knowledge is new in the literature.
-This frequency-dependent selection term is related to the jump measures of the competing CB processes. \item Frequency-dependent variance: As observed by Gillespie in \cite{Gill73, Gill74}, the difference between the diffusion terms $c_1$ and $c_2$ modifies the variance.
-To be precise Gillespie introduced the Gillespie-Wright-Fisher diffusion, which he obtained as the ratio process of two Feller processes and solves the following SDE:
+This frequency-dependent selection term is related to the jump measures of the competing CB processes. \item Frequency-dependent variance: As observed by Gillespie in \cite{Gill73, Gill74}, the difference between the diffusion terms $c^{(1)}$ and $c^{(2)}$ modifies the variance.
+To be precise Gillespie introduced the Gillespie-Wright-Fisher diffusion, which he obtained as the relative frequency between two Feller processes and solves the following SDE: